Scrimba Fullstack Developer Path

 Choose this if

-You want one track that covers UI and servers and you’re okay with the longest path on the site.
+You want one track that covers UI and servers and you accept the longest path on the site.
 If you only care about shipping React and CSS faster, take Frontend.
 If you already built UIs and just need APIs and data, Backend is shorter.

 Related pages